OTI Festival 1977: Reception

 This edition of the festival not only broke the record of participating countries with twenty-one, but also reached a record of potential viewers with a striking viewing figures of three hundred million, one hundred million more than the previous edition.

 The Nicaraguan victory in the contest, its first and only victory, and also the only victory of a Central American country in the event, became a hit in Nicaragua and its success affected both the performer Eduardo González and the song's writer Carlos Mejía Godoy.
 The lyrics of the song were also regarded as highly representative of the serious problems in Latin American society such as poverty.
 The song tells the history of a boy known as "Quincho Barrilete" a poor boy who tries to earn an honest living and to save money so that his younger brothers could go to the school in the future.
 A part of the chorus says "Long live the young people of my homeland," who are a clear example of poverty and dignity.
 Due to the moving history that the lyrics told, the singer and the author are widely remembered in Nicaragua.

 The song "Rómpeme mátame" by the Spanish band Trigo Limpio also became a hit in Spain and Latin America.
 Although the lyrics of the song were controversial because they described a tortuous and possessive relationship, the fourth place that the band got consolidated their career in Latin America.
 Three years later, they would in the Eurovision Song Contest at the 1980 edition.
 Amaya Saizar, who was then the female vocalist of Trigo Limpio, would also participate in the Eurovision Song Contest at the 1984 edition as the female member of the band Bravo.

 The Ecuadorian performer Marielisa also performed a song with a social background which was considered to be a response to the winning song of the festival in 1974 in Acapulco.
 While the message of the song of Nydia Caro states that songs don't improve the problems of the Latin American society, Marielisa's song, which ended fifth in the contest, states that those same problems must not be ignored.

-Despite the shocking and unexpected last place of Mexico, partly due to the scandal that the victory of José María Napoleón in the national selection provoked, his song "Hombre" became a hit and launched his career, and he is now considered a superstar.
+Despite the shocking last place of Mexico, José María Napoleón's song "Hombre" became a hit and launched his career.